- Strategy Breakdowns

 Each upsell is introduced one-by-one, taking up the entire viewport, rather than all at once to gauge them holistically.

-As you assess each incremental upsell, "Consistency Bias" stops you from reverting decisions you previously committed to.
+As you assess each incremental upsell, "Commitment Bias" stops you from reverting decisions you previously committed to.

 When evaluated against the equally-priced storage or cellular add-ons, getting the Air feels like a no-brainer.